nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**
 1. Inventory Manager tries to unassign a product to a supplier.
-2. System validates that the product name & supplier name exists in the list.
+2. System validates that the product name exists in the list.
-3. System validates the product is assigned to any one of the supplier.
+3. System validates the product is assigned to any one of the supplier and retrieves the supplier.
 4. The system unassigns the specified product.
 5. System updates the product-supplier information in the system.
 6. System confirms the unassignment with a success message.